Image from Canva

 - Keep a stash of disposable shower liners on hand for quick changes.

-- The bathroom is an easy and inexpensive way to add an update.
-Repairing paint from moisture and buying new linens adds a fresh look for spring.
+- The bathroom is an easy place to add an inexpensive update.
+Repair the paint from moisture and buy new linens for a fresh spring look.

 After a cozy winter of gathering around the fireplace, it’s time to add some energy and life to the living spaces.